Portland Aerial Tram: Operational information

 The tram operates from Monday through Friday from 5:30 a.m. to 9:30 p.m. and on Saturdays from 9:00 a.m. to 5:00 p.m., Pacific Time.
 The tram is closed on Sundays and major holidays, except afternoon summer Sunday service is available.
-The tram is free for OHSU employees, students, patients, and visitors.
-TriMet, C-Tran, and Portland Streetcar monthly and annual passes are honored.
+The tram is free for OHSU employees, students, and patients.
+TriMet, C-Tran, and Portland Streetcar monthly and annual passes are no longer honored.
 A ride on the tram normally lasts three minutes.

 Transportation officials originally estimated the tram would carry over 1,500 people a day, a figure that was expected to rise to 5,500 by 2030.
 Those initial estimates proved to be conservative: the tram attracted one million riders in its first 101/2 months of operation, and averaged 10,000 riders per weekday as of 2016.

-In March 2020, because of the COVID-19 pandemic, access to the tram was indefinitely limited to employees of OHSU and affiliated institutions served by the tram and to patients.
-In May 2022, the tram reopened to the general public after temporary restrictions on access that ultimately lasted more than two years were lifted.
+In March 2020, because of the COVID-19 pandemic, access to the tram was limited to employees of OHSU and affiliated institutions served by the tram and to patients.
+In May 2022, the tram reopened to the general public.